neelsmith/greek102/docs/index.md

 ## Weeks at a glance:  Apr.
 24 - May 5

 We read continuous passages of Lysias 1.
+Lobby for your favorite passage to read together!
+Some candidates:

+- sections 24-26: the climax of the narration, and killing of Eratosthenes.
+"I'm not the one killing you: it's the laws of the city!"
+- sections 46-48: Euphiletos' closing argument to the jury.
+"I did this on behalf of the city!"

 Keep these resources and notes at hand:

 - [commentary and notes](./lysiascrito-24aug17w.pdf) on Lysias 1 by Geoffrey Steadman